telerik/xaml-docs/controls/radrichtextbox/document-elements/features-tables.md

 * __DeleteTableRow__: Deletes the currently selected row.

 * __InsertTable__: Inserts a table.
 Allows you to specify the number of rows and columns.
 Has an overload that allows you to specify if a Paragraph should be inserted before the table.

 >important In versions earlier than Q1 2015 before and after each Table element is inserted a Paragraph.
 When the Table is inserted via the UI or the InsertTable() method this is done automatically, otherwise paragraphs should be inserted manually.
 In next versions the Paragraph before the Table is not mandatory.

-* __InsertTableColumn__: Inserts a column at the end.
+* __InsertTableColumn__: Inserts a column at the end of the table.

 * __InsertTableColumnToTheLeft__: Inserts a column to the left of the selected one.